 There are three main segments to our pricing: consultation, internal labor costs and Certification fees.
 Consulting and certifying body fees are both daily rates and vary from $1,000-$1,600 per day depending on the size and complexity of your organization.
-You can use our cost calculator Click Here to obtain a quick estimate or call us to discuss a formal proposal.
-Typically, smaller companies with 20 or so employees and a straight forward manufacturing process will range from $16,000 to $25,000 while organizations that have approximately 60 employees with several production lines can range from $38,000 to $50,000. ^Top
+You can call us to discuss a formal proposal.
+Typically, smaller companies with 20 or so employees and a straight forward service and manufacturing processes will range from $16,000 to $25,000 while organizations that have approximately 60 employees with several production lines and complex services can range from $38,000 to $50,000. ^Top

 Will our company see improvement in our operations?

 MSI guarantees improvement in your operations when you implement and follow our recommendations.
 If you are looking for continuous process improvements that lead to increased productivity and increased profits call MSI today.
 760-434-9141 or visit www.MSI-International.com. ^Top

 How will our ISO certification be kept current and up-to-date?

 By using your system routinely such as implementing changes through revising documents and maintaining the internal audit program, the system should be able to stay up to date.
 In order to keep your certificate, your company is audited by the registrar at what is called the surveillance audit either every six months or annually.
 MSI offers our SurePathTM Maintenance Program for clients who would like to have us help them with their on-going support. ^Top